oddbird/oddsite/content/docs/grid-template.rst

     years: '2008–2016'
     status: 'live'
 my-blocks:
-  - title: 'You can add subtitles'
+  - title: 'Optional subtitles (uses h3)'
     icon: 'miriam'
     text: 'Icon-block data must be structured as YAML at the start of a document.